FeijiangHan/Feijianghan.github.io/details/markdown/index.md

 ## Research List

-**View this document for my contributions to all papers**：[Click here to see slide](https://drive.google.com/file/d/1OJgPe5ZpEzGd3xGtLE--e0hMwnk0MY2k/view?usp=sharing)

 **I've done an introductory slide to my reaserch, if you're interested you can read this document**, **but the content is mostly the same as below**：[Click here to see slide](https://docs.google.com/presentation/d/1VUGfG8Gexeikz-J4mJliqujFif8x3kMJ/edit?usp=sharing&ouid=106857639894919772271&rtpof=true&sd=true)